robincornett/send-images-rss/README.md

 ```php
 add_filter( 'send_images_rss_change_small_images', '__return_false' );
 ```

+Note to iThemes Security users: if you are using the HackRepair.com blacklist feature, you will not be able to make use of this filter, because it blocks how Send Images to RSS retrieves image data in the feed.
+I would **not** suggest disabling the security feature just to be able to use this filter.

 ### What if I upload my images to [flickr] or use images hosted somewhere other than my website?